 Medicare Part B drugs are subject to a 20% coinsurance.
-You will also pay cost-sharing for any associated professional services provided at a doctor's office or outpatient facility,
+You will also pay cost-sharing for any associated professional services provided at a doctor's office or outpatient facility, depending on the location of

-Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs (continued) based on the pharmacy benefits in effect at the time of your visit.
-Please contact Member Services to obtain a claim form. depending on the location of service (excluding chemotherapy drugs).
+Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs (continued) service (excluding chemotherapy drugs).
 Exception: Medicare-covered inpatient stays are subject only to the per-day copay; any Medicare Part B drugs are included except for drugs approved for self-administration.
 Contact Member Services for more information.
 Out-of-Network 45% of the Medicare-allowed amount.
-Obesity screening and therapy to promote sustained